torvalds/linux/Documentation/driver-api/media/drivers/cx2341x-devel.rst

 Description
 ^^^^^^^^^^^

-This API call does nothing.
+This API call does analthing.
 It may be used to check if the firmware is responding.